SreejithMVarma/CyberQA/docs/admin-guide.md

 ## Access Dashboard
 - Log in with an admin account (set `role: 'admin'` in MongoDB).
-- Go to `/admin`.
+- Visit `/admin` to access the modern admin dashboard.

 ## Manage Questions
-- Add a question: Fill in the form (question text, type, difficulty, etc.) and submit.
+- Toggle the "Question Form" to add or edit questions in a clean form.
-- Edit a question: Click "Edit" next to a question, update fields, and save.
+- Fill in fields (question text, type, difficulty, etc.) and submit.
-- Delete a question: Click "Delete" next to a question.
+- Edit or delete questions in the responsive table below (click "Edit" or "Delete").

 ## Verify Answers
-- View pending answers in the "Pending Answers" table.
+- Toggle the "Pending Answers" section to view pending answers.
-- Enter XP value (optional, defaults to 10).
+- Enter custom XP values and click "Verify" (green) or "Reject" (red).
-- Click "Verify" or "Reject" to update answer status.
+- Animated alerts confirm actions.